-In 2016, the Department of Education prepared the School Assets Strategic Plan outlining longterm infrastructure and funding needs to meet projected growth in school enrolments to 2031.
+In 2016, the Department of Education prepared the School Assets Strategic Plan outlining long-term infrastructure and funding needs to meet projected growth in school enrolments to 2031.
 Following this, NSW Government funding for new and upgraded schools increased significantly from \$2.4 billion in 2016-17 to \$4.2 billion in 2017-18.
 Since its 2017 establishment, School Infrastructure NSW (SINSW) has overseen this significantly larger program of investments, including prioritising projects based on community demand and needs.

-However, the 2021 NSW Auditor-General's Report on Delivering school infrastructure highlighted that there is scope for SINSW to strengthen its practices in relation to project prioritisation. options development (including design options), investment appraisals and project cost management.
+However, the 2021 NSW Auditor-General's Report on Delivering school infrastructure highlighted that there is scope for SINSW to strengthen its practices in relation to project prioritisation, options development (including design options), investment appraisals and project cost management.
 Prioritisation of SINSW's capital program should align with geographic needs and projected population-based demand.
 Coordination with other government agencies - particularly the Department of Planning and Environment and Transport for NSW - is essential and should be actively pursued to ensure there is strong alignment and shared awareness of strategic planning priorities across the State (see Chapter 10 for more).

-Courts and Justice infrastructure priorities are an ongoing focus

-The forthcoming Department of Communities and Justice (DCJ) 20-year Infrastructure Strategy outlines infrastructure priorities for the cluster.
-While many of the programs delivered by DCJ do not require physical assets (for example, out-of-home-care services delivered by not-forprofit service providers), the cluster manages an estimated \$8.9 billion asset portfolio.
+Courts and Justice infrastructure priorities are an ongoing focus do not require physical assets (for example, out-of-home-care services delivered by not-for-profit service providers), the cluster manages an estimated \$8.9 billion asset portfolio.
 This includes assets owned by DCJ (primarily courts), leased by DCJ (such as premises leased to provide services to young people in the community) and owned by DCJ but commissioned out to third parties to operate (such as prisons managed through a Public Private Partnership model).